xndong1020/sls-step-functions/Section 3 - Building state machines.md

 ![big result](./docs/img/011.png)

 #### 18. Parallel tasks

 - Parallel tasks will run multiple branches at the same time, based on **same input**.
 - Parallel tasks can be nested inside of other parallel tasks.
+- **no duplicate** state names in the whole state machine
+- a Parallel state execution completes when all its branches have completed
+- **Outputs** from branches are collected into an **array**, and follows the **same order** as the branches
-- If one of the branch fail, then the whole parallel taks will fail.
+- If one of the branch fail, then the whole parallel task will fail, in-progress/waiting states are cancelled.

 ```yml
 service: